zafeirakopoulos/zafeirakopoulos.github.io/_pages/software.md

 # Polyhedral Omega

-The Polyhedral Omega algorithm presented in ["Polyhedral Omega: a New Algorithm for Solving Linear Diophantine Systems"](https://link.springer.com/article/10.1007/s00026-017-0349-x) (joint work with Felix Breuer) is implemented originally in Python/Sage and currently developed in JuliaLang.
+The Polyhedral Omega algorithm presented in ["Polyhedral Omega: a New Algorithm for Solving Linear Diophantine Systems"](https://link.springer.com/article/10.1007/s00026-017-0349-x) (joint work with Felix Breuer) is implemented originally in Python/Sage and currently developed in JuliaLang with other members of the alcyon lab.

 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
     {% include repository/repocomment.liquid repository="alcyon-lab/PolyhedralOmega.jl" comment="Actively developed as part of alcyon.jl" %}